yuki-961004/binaryRL/README.md

     <img src="./test/FIGURE/model_rcv/lower_0/matrix_confusion.png" alt="RL Models" width="45%" style="display: inline;">
     <img src="./test/FIGURE/model_rcv/lower_0/matrix_inversion.png" alt="RL Models" width="45%" style="display: inline;">
 </p>

+> "In panel B, all of the softmax parameters $b$ and $b_{c}$ were increased by 1.
+This has the effect of reducing the amount of noise in the behavior, which makes the models more easily identifiable and the corresponding confusion matrix more diagonal."

 <p align="center">
     <img src="./test/FIGURE/model_rcv/lower_1/matrix_confusion.png" alt="RL Models" width="45%" style="display: inline;">